info-beamer/package-33c3/README.md

 uses a mostly fixed layout of scroller, main content and an optional sidebar.
 This version is more flexible: Basically you can define tiles with changing sizes that show the various content modules available.
-A hidding scroller can for example easily be done by moving the slider tile out of the screen and resizing the main content tile.
-All content is schedule with a fixed duration.
+Hiding a scroller can for example easily be done by moving the slider tile out of the screen and resizing the main content tile.
+All content is scheduled with a fixed duration.
 Multiple devices using the same schedule will show the same tiles at the same time.
 But this also means that it is not possible to have content of variable duration.
 So the schedule is pretty rigid.